-The International Maritime Organization (IMO) is the global standard-setting authority for the safety, security and environmental performance of international shipping, as well as the prevention of pollution from dumping of wastes at sea.
-The majority of conventions adopted under the auspices of IMO or for which the Organization is otherwise responsible fall into three main categories: maritime safety, prevention of marine pollution, and liability and compensation, particularly in relation to damage caused by pollution.
-IMO adopted an Action Plan on preventing marine plastic litter entering the oceans through ship-based activities.
-The International Convention for the Prevention of Pollution from Ships (MARPOL) Annex V and the London Convention and Protocol are important IMO instruments in addressing marine plastic litter.
-In 2015, the London Convention and London Protocol Contracting Parties completed a review of the state of knowledge with respect to how ship wastes may contribute to the presence of litter.
+Contracting Parties completed a review of the state of knowledge with respect to how ship wastes may contribute to the presence of litter.
 The policy implications of the findings of the review89 were discussed by the Contracting Parties in 2016, leading to the adoption of a "Recommendation to encourage action to combat marine litter".
-IMO delivers training and workshops on regulation and build capacity in maritime administrations.
+IMO delivers training and workshops on regulation and building capacity in maritime administrations.
 Together with FAO, IMO has launched the GloLitter Partnerships Project, which is IMO's first global capacity building project for marine litter.
 Within this Partnership, IMO will be developing guidance documents, training material and toolkits to help enforce existing IMO regulations, enhance regional cooperation and expand government and port management capacities.
-IMO promotes inter-agency collaboration in the context of GESAMP for which IMO serves as the secretariat.
+IMO promotes interagency collaboration in the context of GESAMP for which IMO serves as the secretariat.
 IMO works with UNEP and the Basel Convention, as well as with FAO on fishing-related waste; bilaterally and through GESAMP in several working groups; and with DOALOS in fulfilling the functions of UNCLOS.